pmq20/node-packer/node/doc/api/http2.md

 added: v8.4.0
 -->

-This object is created internally by an HTTP server--not by the user.
+This object is created internally by an HTTP server — not by the user.
 It is passed as the second parameter to the [`'request'`][] event.

 The response implements, but does not inherit from, the [Writable Stream][] interface.
 This is an [`EventEmitter`][] with the following events:

-### Event: 'close'
+#### Event: 'close'
 <!-- YAML
 added: v8.4.0
 -->